esa-tu-darmstadt/SCOoOTER/docs/usage/pipeview.md

 ## Using Konata for viewing

-[](Konata) is a graphical pipeline viewer.
+[Konata](https://github.com/shioyadan/Konata) is a graphical pipeline viewer.
 SCOoOTER can generate Konata-compliant logs.
 After generating an execution log as described above, you may generate a konata log by executing the python-script in the root of the repository:

 ```
 python3 extract_konata_log.py